chef/automate/components/docs-chef-io/content/automate/ha_deploy_bareinfra.md

 {{< note >}}

-You can clear the Bare metal deployment workspace as per your requirements.
+You can clear the Bare-metal deployment workspace as per your requirements.

 {{< /note >}}